We Heart It: History

-As of January 2016, We Heart It announced a video content partnership with Popular TV.
+We Heart It announced a video content partnership with Popular TV in January 2016.

-As of June 2016, We Heart It formed a strategic partnership with influencer marketing company The Blu Market, led by co-CEOs Steven Forkosh and Jonas Brothers singer Kevin Jonas, in hopes of attracting more users and advertisers.
+In June 2016, We Heart It formed a strategic partnership with influencer marketing company The Blu Market, led by co-CEOs Steven Forkosh and Jonas Brothers singer Kevin Jonas, in hopes of attracting more users and advertisers.

 We Heart It is no longer incorporated in the United States.
 It is now owned by Super Basic, LLC.
 It no longer has an office or any employees in San Francisco.

+In 2023, We Heart It removed the ability to upload photos from its app, only allowing users to download their previously collected images through the website.

 Features

-We Heart It is a visual platform that supports still images, animated GIFs, and video.
+We Heart It was primarily a visual platform that supported still images and animated GIFs.
+In recent years, the platform had been updated to allow written posts, known as Articles.
+It had also introduced a Podcasts feature that includes listenable audio episodes of various podcasts.

-It offers follow icons, live widgets, and share buttons for users who want to incorporate We Heart It on their website or blog.
+It offered follow icons, live widgets, and share buttons for users who wanted to incorporate We Heart It on their website or blog.

-We Heart It is known for its positive community, since there are no features for commenting, users feel more comfortable posting content since it will not receive negative comments as it might on other social networks.
+We Heart It lacked features for commenting or "dislikes".
+As a result, users posting content will not potentially receive negative comments as they might on other social networks.

+We Heart It first rolled out mobile advertising in the app in May 2014.